-To help troubleshoot apps hosted by a deployment, TAS for VMs supports SSH access into running apps.
-This document describes how to configure a TAS for VMs deployment to allow SSH access to app instances, and how to configure load balancing for those app SSH sessions.
+TAS for VMs supports SSH access into running apps to help troubleshoot apps hosted by a deployment.
+This article describes how to configure a TAS for VMs deployment to allow SSH access to app instances, and how to configure load balancing for those app SSH sessions.

-This section describes how to configure TAS for VMs to activate or deactivate deployment-wide SSH access to app instances.
+This section describes how to configure TAS for VMs to enable or disable deployment-wide SSH access to app instances.
 In addition to this deployment-wide configuration, Space Managers have SSH access control over their Space, and Space Developers have SSH access control over their to their apps.
 For details about SSH access permissions, see App SSH Overview.

 To configure TAS for VMs SSH access for app instances: